AarnaSinghal/Weather_App/README.md

 5. Interactive User Interface: WeatherApp features a user-friendly interface designed for a seamless browsing experience.
 The app's responsive design ensures optimal accessibility across various devices and screen sizes, enabling you to access weather information conveniently from desktops, tablets, or mobile devices.

-Open-Source and Collaborative: WeatherApp is an open-source project, welcoming contributions from the developer community.
-Developers can contribute to the project, suggest improvements, and collaborate to enhance the application's functionality and user experience.